tachyons/gitlab-pages/README.md

 ### Custom headers

-To specify custom headers that should be send with every request on GitLab pages use the `-header` argument.
+To specify custom headers that should be sent with every request on GitLab pages, use the `-header` argument.

 You can add as many headers as you like.